Radiation therapy uses x-rays to damage or kill cancer cells so they cannot multiply. Radiation therapy for melanoma might be used:

 Many people will develop temporary side effects, such as skin reactions and tiredness, during their treatment.
 Skin in the treatment area may become red and sore during or immediately after treatment, and may build up over time.

-The side effects you experience will depend on the part of the body that receives radiotherapy and how long you receive treatment.
+The side effects you experience will depend on the part of the body that receives radiation therapy and how long you receive treatment.
 Ask your treatment team for advice about dealing with any side effects.

-External radiotherapy will not make you radioactive.
+External radiation therapy will not make you radioactive.
 It is safe for you to be with other people, including children, after your treatment.